-The Limited License Legal Technician (LLLT) Board derives its authority from the Washington State Supreme Court under Rule 28 of the Admission to Practice Rules (APR), adopted effective September 1, 2012.
-APR 28 authorizes non-attorneys who meet certain educational requirements to advise clients on specific areas of law, which have yet to be determined.
+The Limited License Legal Technician (LLLT) Board derives its authority from the Washington Supreme Court under Rule 28 of the Washington Supreme Court Admission and Practice Rules (APR) adopted and effective Sept.
+1, 2012, and as amended since that date.
+APR 28 authorizes a new level of licensed legal professionals who meet certain educational requirements to advise and assist clients on specific areas of law.

-With the rule, the Supreme Court established the LLLT Board to administer the program.
-The Board's charter for the first year is to begin creating and drafting the operational details for the LLLT program.
-This includes regulations for professional conduct, exam procedures, continuing education requirements, and disciplinary procedures.
+With APR 28, the Washington Supreme Court established the Board to oversee the Legal Technician Program.
+In December 2012, the Washington Supreme Court appointed the first LLLT Board, which includes lawyers and members of the public.
+The Board's charter for the first year was to begin creating and drafting the operational details for the Legal Technician Program.
+This included regulations for professional conduct, exam procedures, continuing education requirements, and disciplinary procedures.

-The LLLT Board will meet on June 20, 2013, from 2-5 p.m. and on July 18, 2013, from 2-5 p.m. at the Washington State Bar Association office.
-See the meeting materials for the May 16, 2013, meeting.
+The LLLT Board generally meets 1–4 p.m. on the second Monday of each month at the Washington State Bar Association office.
+Please see the Events Calendar for the complete meeting schedule.
 See complete sets of meeting materials, including approved meeting minutes.

 Beginning October 2017, meeting materials are linked to the meeting event item in the WSBA Event Calendar.
 This static list will not be updated.

 *No meeting in April

 For more information, send inquiries to LLLT@wsba.org or contact us at 206-727-8326.